Absence of strong CP violation: Acknowledgment

 \section{Acknowledgment}

 I thank Ting-Wai Chiu for communicating his most recent results on the chirality of zero modes prior to publication.
-Furthermore, I am grateful to Andreas Kronfeld for reading the manuscript and for suggestions for improvement.
+Furthermore, I am grateful to Andreas Kronfeld for reading the manuscript and for suggestions for improvement, and to Meinulf G\"ockeler for drawing my attention to Ref.~\cite{Maier}.